MemorySounds/playground/README.md

 git checkout -b feature-branch
 ```

-Not following any strict naming conventions here, it's a very small project so just make it something relevant to what the feature will be about.
+This project isn't following any strict naming conventions, it's a very small project, so just make it something relevant to what the feature will be about.
 It can be useful, if the branch relates to an Github issue, to reference that issue + the number of the issue in the branch name.

 e.g. `1-language-switch`